 The Crusaders had achieved what no imperial army had ever done for the last 350 years: they had entered the Holy City.
-While the massacre was seen by the Islamic world as a hideous disgrace and actually rekindled notions of jihad, for the Christians it was the manifestation of God’s will.
+While the massacre was seen by the Islamic world as a hideous disgrace and rekindled notions of jihad, for the Christians, it was the manifestation of God’s will.
 Against all expectations, the Crusaders had won.
-Yet they had able leaders.
-Yet they had all sorts of skills and logistics.
-They had vital support from the various fleets.
+Yet they had able leaders, skills, logistics, and had vital support from the various fleets.
 Nonetheless, it was a triumph of the will of the Crusaders who stormed into the city as well as the inspired leadership of Bohemond, Godfrey, and even Raymond which enabled them to take this city.

 For the first time, the Christians had won a significant victory over their so-called heathen Muslim foe.

 The news spread back to Western Europe.
 Ironically, Pope Urban II, who had launched the First Crusade, died on July 29, a fortnight after the city had fallen to the Franks, but before the news had reached Western Europe.
 For the first time, the Christians had won a significant victory over their so-called heathen Muslim foe.
-It was a stunning success, and it made Crusading possible for the next 200 years, because always in front of the Western Europeans was the remarkable success of the First Crusade.
-Through all of the suffering, through all of the images of martyrdom, through the images of exodus, they had achieved the almost impossible against hopeless odds.
+It was a stunning success, and it made Crusading possible for the next 200 years; always in front of the Western Europeans was the remarkable success of the First Crusade.
+Through all of the suffering, the images of martyrdom, and the images of exodus, they had achieved the almost impossible against hopeless odds.
 It was always assumed that yet one more Crusade could do it.
-And while they would lose Jerusalem, or the Muslims would close in on it, there was always the chance of retaking the city, and that would mean more Crusades for the Islamic world and Byzantium.
+While they would lose Jerusalem, or the Muslims would close in on it, there was always the chance of retaking the city, and that would mean more Crusades for the Islamic world and Byzantium.